This S’mores Icebox Cake features layers of rich chocolate ganache, fluffy marshmallow cream, and honey graham crackers. No baking required!

 The graham crackers are what become thin, cake-like layers in this dessert after absorbing moisture from the marshmallow cream.

 For this S’mores Icebox Cake, we use an entire box (14.4 oz.) of graham crackers.
 Since the crackers are the main flavor, be sure to use a flavorful box of graham crackers you enjoy.
-We love Honeymaid® honey-flavored graham crackers best (not sponsored).
+I love Honeymaid® honey-flavored graham crackers best (not sponsored).

 Chocolate Ganache Filling